qundao/mirror-mergiraf/doc/src/usage.md

 This will fall back on Git's regular merge heuristics, without requiring changes to your configuration.

+#### Manually specifying the file's language

+You can use the `--language` option (short: `-L`) to specify the language of the files to merge.
+It accepts both file extensions (`--language js`) and language names (`--language javascript`), as specified in the list of [supported languages](./languages.md).
+This will override the language detection done by Mergiraf, which is currently based on file extensions only.

 #### Reporting a bad merge

 If the output of a merge looks odd, you are encouraged to report it as a bug.
 The `mergiraf report` command generates an archive containing all necessary information to reproduce the faulty merge.